1. Agency Fee

 Long term placements - 4 to 12 months

-At present time, our Loyalty discount for returning families is £30.
-This applies only for long term placements.
+At present time, our Loyalty discount for returning families is £50 for long term candidates and £15 for Short term and male au pair candidates.
 This only applies if the previous payment has been made in due time and our Terms and Conditions have been respected at all times.

 The full fee becomes payable when the host family selects a candidate introduced by Phoenix Au-Pairs and the prospective candidate confirms the placement.
 Remittance should be paid by direct bank transfer.